 I have learned from experience that the easiest way to paint cabinets and get a smooth finish with minimal clean up is to use a paint roller.

-I will note and say – if your cabinets are detached from the wall and can go outside (like our laundry room cabinet) – a paint sprayer is the easiest way to paint them.
 However, all of the taping off and clean up from paint sprayer-ing inside makes me use a roller for cabinets that I cannot remove.

 However, you cannot just use a regular old wall roller on cabinets.
 You will get a textured finish, plus it is probably way too wide.
 You need a specialized roller.